CMSCompOps/wtc-console/README.md

 Please take into account that test_local_backend.sh runs py.test with `--nomigrations --reuse-db` flags to allow it be performant.
 Any time you add a migration please remove those flags next time you run the script.

-### Static analysis

-Frontend (javascript static analysis)

-* `$ ./scripts/static_validate_frontend.sh`

-Backend (django/python static analysis)

-* `$ ./scripts/static_validate_backend.sh`

-## Deployment in Production

-We deploy all our production code using Kubernetes.
-Explaining how to do deployments is beyond the scope of this boilerplate.

-Here's a great article from digital ocean on how to deploy django project in a VM: https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04

-## Screenshots

-Here are some screenshots of the boilerplate project.

-![Screenshot01][1]

-[1]: ./screenshots/screenshot_01.png

-![Screenshot02][2]

-[2]: ./screenshots/screenshot_02.png

 ## Gotchas in Docker